madhurisandbhor/ExpenseTracker/docs/general/debugging.md

 ### Troubleshooting

 1. You miss the last `.` (dot) in `webpack://.`
-2. The port debugger is listening tool and the JetBrain extension is mismatch.
+2. The port  is listening tool and the JetBrain extension is mismatch.

 ### Enable ESLint